 A number of optional events during GRC Annual Meetings provide meaningful and enjoyable social interaction that promotes friendships and collaboration within the international geothermal community.
 These events include field trips, workshops, banquets, a geothermal photo contest, and the charity golf tournament.
 A convenient, searchable CD of the Transactions offers most technical papers presented at GRC Annual Meetings, which are convened at various locations in the western United States.

-The GRC publishes a bimonthly GRC Bulletin (6 issues per year), which features articles on technical topics and geothermal development issues, as well as commentaries and news briefs.
+The GRC publishes a bimonthly online GRC Bulletin (6 issues per year), which features articles on technical topics and geothermal development issues, as well as commentaries and news briefs.
 The Bulletin is provided to GRC members for free and is available to non-members by subscription.
-In addition, the GRC publishes an annual Membership Roster and Registry of Geothermal Services & Equipment, a unique publication that provides business, consulting and research contacts throughout the international geothermal community.
+In addition, the GRC publishes an online Registry of Geothermal Services & Equipment, a unique web site that provides business, consulting and research contacts throughout the international geothermal community.

 The GRC encourages its members and the geothermal industry to advertise in the Bulletin and the Membership Roster and Registry of Geothermal Services & Equipment.
 Advertisements in both publications reach not only our members, but representatives of the worldwide geothermal industry, government agencies and research institutions.

 With financial assistance from private and/or government institutions, the GRC has published a number of Special Reports about various aspects of geothermal resources and development.
 As noted above, the GRC Transactions contain most technical papers presented at GRC Annual Meetings.